-Before 2014, Google AdX wasn’t available for small-medium publishers, so they introduced the Scaled Partner Management (SPM) program.
-Thanks to this program, authorized parent publishers like Setupad can connect those publishers’ ad inventories with Google AdX.
+Before 2014, Google AdX wasn’t available for small-medium publishers, so they introduced the Scaled Partner Management (SPM) program that’s now going to be switched to MCM.
+Thanks to the SPM program, authorized parent publishers like Setupad could connect those publishers’ ad inventories with Google AdX.

-This article will briefly explain what these programs are, why Google is doing this switch, and how this will impact publishers.
+This article will briefly explain what these programs are, why Google is doing this switch, and how this will impact you as a publisher.

 Why Was SPM Created?